weirdpattern/weirdpattern.com/content/posts/2018/August/06/extend-rendering-control-properties.md

 I've always been amazed by how configurable and extensible Sitecore is.
 Every time I think I'm taming the beast, Sitecore just looks at me, smiles and reminds me I know nothing...
-Sitecore keeps me humble...
+In other words, Sitecore keeps me humble...

 This week I learned it is possible to have a more granular control over a rendering inside the presentation layer using a combination of `parameter templates` and